TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 ## Prerequisites

-1. Ensure that SAP S4 Hana services are up and running
+1. Ensure that SAP S4 Hana services are up and running.
+2. Make sure that user have correct Root URL of OData service (i.e., SAP S4 HANA)

 ## Import the sample